RostislavDmitriev/RostislavDmitriev/README.md

 # Rostislav Dmitriev

 I'm a guy who is passionate about data and its analysis.
-All projects are made thanks to the interest in the questions "How to benefit from this data?" and finding answers through analysis and decision-making.
+All projects are made thanks to the interest in the questions and finding answers through analysis and decision-making.
 I believe that analysis can solve many problems.

    <p align="left">
       <a href="https://github.com/RostislavDmitriev?tab=followers">